 1. Stop sleeping late.

 Although you may be tempted to do so, sleeping the morning away will rob you of valuable time to get out there and make the most of your weekend.
+This is especially pronounced during the winter when daylight hours are shorter.
+Sleeping in could make the difference between getting outdoors for an adventure and sitting inside watching Friends reruns.

 In fact, it will end up interfering with your sleep schedule during the rest of the week, making you even more exhausted.
 If you’re really tired, just take a short power nap during the day instead.